Herbert-0820/FinalProject/README.md

 10. Filter data for Airline and Airport - Arrival Delays, Departure Delays, Number of flights, Number of Destinations
 11. Origin and Destination Delay Size Map
 12. Weather impact on delays

+- Images from the initial analysis

+- Data (images or report) from the machine learning task

+- At least one interactive element